CHRISTCHURCH SCHOOL

 TRAVELING PLAYERS ENSEMBLE

-Traveling Players’ Founder and Producing Artistic Director Jeanne E. Harrison is equally thrilled at the chance to bring the renowned theatre program to Christchurch School.
-About this exciting new partnership, Jeanne said, “as an ensemble-based theatre company, community and partnership are at the heart of all of our work, and we are thrilled to find such like-minded partners in Christchurch School.”
+Traveling Players’ Founder and Producing Artistic Director Jeanne E. Harrison is equally thrilled at the chance to return to the Christchurch School campus, “as an ensemble-based theatre company, community and partnership are at the heart of all of our work, and we are thrilled to find such like-minded partners in Christchurch School.”

 Traveling Players’ summer campers will enjoy all the benefits that Christchurch’s beautiful 125-acre campus has to offer.
 Young actors will rehearse on the tree-studded lawns that overlook the Rappahannock River as they prepare for their final outdoor performances.
 “Our mission is to bring great theatre into the great outdoors,” said Harrison.
 “Christchurch’s riverfront property, immersive outdoor education program, and stunning facilities, including a LEED-certified science center, reassured us that we had found the perfect place to bring our theatre camps and conservatories.
 We couldn’t be more excited about this partnership.”
 High school students who are interested in working backstage will spend their days in the campus’ Maker Space and Art Studio as they build props, sew costumes and paint sets.